VolgaCTF/volgactf-main-site/src/volgactf-2019-qualifier/qualifier_en.md

 ---
-quals_text: VolgaCTF 2019 Qualifier event will be held from 29 March to 31 March.
-Registration will be open on 1 March.
-Sign up on [https://q.2019.volgactf.ru/](https://q.2019.volgactf.ru/)
+quals_text: VolgaCTF 2019 Qualifier event was held from 29 March to 31 March.
+The winners will be invited to VolgaCTF 2019 Final
 layout: quals.pug
 ---